 2. (8,6,0) m

 4. (6,10,0) m

 A particle is projected with a speed u at an angle to the horizontal.
-Find the radius of curvature at highest point of its trajectory-
+Radius of curvature at highest point of its trajectory is

 A particle is projected from a point (0, 1) on Y-axis (assume +Y direction vertically upwards ) aiming towards a point (4, 9).
 It fell on the ground along the x-axis in 1 sec.
 Taking g = 10 m/s2 and all coordinate in metres, find the coordinates where it fell.